-Once you’ve determined your ultimate goal it’s important to have measurable short-term goals to track your progress through the weeks.
+Once you’ve determined your 'ultimate goal' it’s important to have measurable short-term goals to track your progress through the weeks.
 Having a weekly weigh-in or performing weekly body measurements is a great way to track progress and to keep you focused.
-If you’re just getting started with exercise again after a long hiatus or if you’ve never stepped foot in a gym before then a good short-term goal that I recommend is to simply just attend for the first month and to exercise at a level that doesn’t need you feeling 100% on your game to complete.
+If you’re just getting started with exercise again or if you’ve never stepped foot in a gym before then a good short-term goal that I recommend is to simply just attend for the first month and to exercise at a level that doesn’t need you feeling 100% on your game to complete.
 If your workouts are too intense you will soon develop excuses not to turn up, resulting in your fitness never really improving because your workouts are too infrequent.
 I recommend in the beginning to keep your workouts achievable, aim to walk away at the end of each session feeling energized rather than feeling absolutely exhausted.

 The last point I stress is to set a time frame and to set a deadline.
 Human nature is such that unless you’re challenged or being put in the ‘hot seat’ then you won’t be pressured to make a significant change.
-Once you’ve set ‘what’ you want to achieve give yourself a timeframe of ‘when’ you want to achieve them by, whether that be 8 weeks, 3 months or 6 months.
+Once you’ve set ‘what’ you want to achieve give yourself a timeframe of ‘when’ you want to achieve them by - whether that be 8 weeks, 3 months or 6 months.